Atrial Septal Defect, Ostium Primum Medication

 Medication Summary

-Asymptomatic patients with ostium primum atrial septal defects (ASDs) require no medications.
+Asymptomatic patients with ostium primum atrial septal defects (ASDs) do not require medications.
 Those with evidence of congestive heart failure (CHF) warrant diuresis, traditionally using furosemide.
-Afterload reduction with an ACE inhibitor may also be prudent and may aid in the management of mitral regurgitation.
-Digitalis was traditionally thought to improve CHF by improving cardiac output and by increasing renal blood flow, with effects primarily related to an increase in cardiac contractility.
-Recently, its use has generally fallen out of favor for the management of CHF.
+Afterload reduction with an angiotensin-converting enzyme (ACE) inhibitor may also be prudent and may aid in the management of mitral regurgitation.
+Digitalis was previously thought to improve CHF by improving cardiac output and by increasing renal blood flow, with effects primarily related to an increase in cardiac contractility.
+However, its use for the management of CHF has generally fallen out of favor.

-According to 2007 American Heart association (AHA) guidelines, subacute bacterial endocarditis prophylaxis is no longer warranted preoperatively; however, antibiotics for endocarditis prophylaxis are required for 6 months postoperatively.
-Patients with persistent atrioventricular (AV) valve abnormalities and/or significant mitral regurgitation adjacent to suture or patch material may require long-term prophylaxis before performing procedures that may cause bacteremia.
+In 2007, the American Heart association (AHA) guidelines changed its recommendations to no longer warrant preoperative subacute bacterial endocarditis prophylaxis [22, 23, 24] ; however, antibiotics for endocarditis prophylaxis are required for 6 months postoperatively.
+[22, 23] Patients with persistent atrioventricular (AV) valve abnormalities and/or significant mitral regurgitation adjacent to suture or patch material may require long-term prophylaxis before undergoing procedures that may cause bacteremia.

 Diuretic